adambrgmn/wp-bundler/.changeset/eight-snails-hope.md

 ---
-'@fransvilhelm/wp-bundler': major
+'@fransvilhelm/wp-bundler': minor
 ---

-Require minimum node version 16
+Require minimum node version 14

+This was the requirement before as well, though it was not clearly stated.
+With this release it is more clearly stated that 14.8 is the least requirement.